jbush001/NyuziProcessor/tools/emulator/README.md

 Other notes:
 - This is new and still has bugs and missing functionality.
-- Does not support writing memory (or operations that require it)
 - The emulator does not support the debugger in cosimulation mode.
 - Debugging works better if you compile the program with optimizations disabled.
   For example, at -O3, lldb cannot read variables if they are not live at the